Andrew Jackson: First Seminole War

 Following the war, Jackson remained in command of troops in the southern half of the United States and was permitted to make his headquarters at the Hermitage.
-Jackson continued to displace the Native Americans in areas under his command.
-Despite resistance from the Secretary of the Treasury William Crawford, who tried to help the Native Americans retain their land, Jackson signed five treaties between 1816 and 1820, including the Treaty of Tuscaloosa and the Treaty of Doak's Stand, in which the Creek, Choctaw, Cherokee and Chickasaw ceded tens of millions of acres of land to the United States.
+Appointed as Indian commissioner plenipotentiary, Jackson continued to displace the Native Americans in areas under his command.
+Despite resistance from Secretary of the Treasury William Crawford, he negotiated and signed five treaties between 1816 and 1820 in which the Creek, Choctaw, Cherokee and Chickasaw ceded tens of millions of acres of land to the United States.
+These included the Treaty of Turkeytown, Treaty of Tuscaloosa, and the Treaty of Doak's Stand.